 If money is tight in the initial stages of your business, purchasing extra memory for your laptop may boost your business productivity until you are ready to invest in a new system.
 This is usually the single most effective upgrade for business computers.

 Most hardware upgrades involve opening a piece of equipment and adding extra components.
 It’s usually a simple task, but if you do not feel comfortable delving inside a computer ask an expert.
-A Dell technician can perform a system upgrade for a small charge.

 Do not perform a system upgrade unless the benefit is clear-cut.
 It isn't worth spending money on upgrades that will only produce marginal improvements.
 Your business is better off managing as best it can, then investing in brand new equipment as soon as is practical.